 A Week of Quiet Wonder: Helsinki Through a Travel Writer's Notebook

-The Library That Changed My Mind
+The Library That Changes Your Mind

 Free entry.
 Open until 10PM.
-Every single person inside was using it — teenagers on gaming PCs, retirees reading newspapers, a woman in her 30s sewing something on an industrial machine.
+Every single person inside is using it — teenagers on gaming PCs, retirees reading newspapers, a woman in her 30s sewing something on an industrial machine.
 If you're exploring the region, Finnish Lapland is Finland's Arctic wilderness.

 Market Square, 7AM